asd3638/nwitter/README.md

 # nwitter
-cloning twitter with react and firebase
+cloning twitter with React and Firebase